keptn/keptn/usecases/production-deployments/README.md

     This configuration redirects 10% of all traffic hitting the sockshop `VirtualService` to version 2.

-1. Apply the changes:
+1. Apply the changes by executing the command `kubectl apply -f virtual-service-canary.yml`

     ```console
     $ kubectl apply -f virtual-service-canary.yml
     ```

-1. You can now change the weight distribution of verison 1 and 2 to arbitrary values and see it reflect in the chart you've just created.
+1. You can now change the weight distribution of verison 1 and 2 to arbitrary values.

 1. (Optional) You can decide traffic routing also based on information that is included in the HTTP header.
 For example, you can present version 2 only to users that are logged in.
 See the following configuration that enables that.